jtfell/blog/posts/2018-03-09-low-level-gc.markdown

 ---
-Title: Garbage Collector Low-Level API
+title: Garbage Collector Low-Level API
 ---

 See this [Previous Post](./2018-01-23-garbage-collector.markdown) for the design of my uber simple garbage collector.
 I'm